Conclusions of Elias and Paradies' (2016) Study on the Mental Health Costs of Racial Discrimination

-This survey-based analysis of racial discrimination and mental health impacts is focused on both the burden and cost of diseases due to experiencing racial discrimination, particularly in Australia.
-Based on nationally representative surveys, about 22-24% of males, and about 19-20% of females, aged 17-34 experience racial discrimination to a significant degree.
-The study focuses on four main mental illnesses associated with racial discrimination: depression, anxiety, PTSD, and psychological disorder.
-Based on the surveys conducted & data analyzed, experiences of racial discrimination can account for up to a 20% of increase in prevalence for mental illness in those experiencing racial discrimination.
+Elias and Paradies (2016) analyzed the burden and cost of diseases due to racial discrimination in Australia.
+Using nationally representative surveys, they found that approximately 22-24% of males and 19-20% of females aged 17-34 experience significant racial discrimination.
+Focusing on four main mental illnesses—depression, anxiety, PTSD, and psychological disorders—the study concluded that experiencing racial discrimination can account for up to a 20% increase in the prevalence of these mental illnesses.

 0